lolilo/JavascriptEx3/post.md

 DON'T COPY AND PASTE, but write the following code in the document.ready function given to you in `static/js/app.js`.
 While you write the code, try and think about what it's doing and which callback function will get called before running the code and refreshing.

+How would the code run without the done function?
+What if you left off the fail callback?

 ```javascript